Welcome to the Promobilia Foundation

 - One application opportunity per year.

-- The application period is now closed for 2022 and will reopen in August 2023.
+- The application period for 2023 is now closed.

 Review process and Decision